 1. Types of insights

-With this advanced screening, families can detect risks for over 1,200 monogenic conditions, including:
+With this screening, families can detect risks for hundreds of monogenic conditions under categories such as:

 Neurodevelopmental disorders: Conditions that affect brain development and function